 Tour of St. Mary Aldermanbury with Steve Stinson

-Join Angie Gaebler, President of Kansas-City based STRATA Architecture + Preservation as she discusses the recent and ongoing preservation of St. Mary the Virgin, Aldermanbury, the Christopher Wren church Winston Churchill called "a symbol of our hopes for peace for the future of mankind."
+Angie Gaebler, President of Kansas-City based STRATA Architecture + Preservation and Sanra L. and Monroe E. Trout Director and Chief Curator Timothy Riley discussed the recent and ongoing preservation of St. Mary the Virgin, Aldermanbury, the Christopher Wren church Winston Churchill called "a symbol of our hopes for peace for the future of mankind."

 Winston Churchill understood the profound impact a powerful portrait could have in inspiring and stirring emotions.
 But what truly defines a successful portrait?
 America’s National Churchill Museum boasts some of the most iconic sculptural representations of Winston Churchill, featuring remarkable works by artists such as Oscar Nemon, Franta Belsky, Lawrence Holofcener, Sir Jacob Epstein, Robert McFall, Ivor Roberts-Jones, and Don Wiegand.
-Experience these masterpieces and hear insights from Churchill Fellow and sculptor Don Wiegand, alongside Julia Holofcener, whose late husband crafted the renowned Allies sculpture for New Bond Street in London.
+Churchill Fellow and sculptor Don Wiegand, alongside Julia Holofcener, whose late husband crafted the renowned Allies sculpture for New Bond Street in London, discussed these iconic works.

 As centers of research and education, and as repositories for cultural heritage, museums play a vital role in our society.
 They allow us to celebrate humanity’s soaring achievements while also providing lessons on how to avoid the mistakes of our past.
-Assistant Professor of Museum Studies Dr. Nichol Allen and Carter Murray, class of 2026 and Museum Studies minor, explore how Westminster College's Museum Studies program utilizes America's National Churchill Museum to introduce its collection and history to new generations.
+Assistant Professor of Museum Studies Dr. Nichol Allen and Carter Murray, class of 2026 and Museum Studies minor, presented a new exhibition Yalta@80, a product of Westminster College's Museum Studies program.

 Sinews of Peace Society Reception